babel/website/docs/faq.md

 ### Feature-rich

-The babel featureset is very comprehensive, supporting every ES6 syntactic feature.
+The babel feature set is very comprehensive, supporting every ES6 syntactic feature.
 With built-in support for emerging standards such as [Flow](http://flowtype.org) and [JSX/React](/docs/usage/jsx) it makes it extremely easy to integrate.